 Occassionally we have installations for small nonprofit organizations such as churches or preschools.
 Here is a link to some of our nonprofit installations.

 Please wear long pants and close-toed shoes.
 Tennis shoes or running shoes are best – they provide good traction and nimbleness while being gentle on the surfaces of roofs.
 Wearing clothing that you don't mind getting stained is highly recommended.
 It's possible to get through an install day without getting any roofing caulk or anti-seize compound on your clothes, but...

 SunWork provides gloves, protective eyeware, hard hats and knee guards.

 How often must I re-train?

-We are currently requiring volunteers to re-train if it has been more than six months since their last training or install.
+We are currently requiring volunteers to re-train if it has been more than one year since their last training or install.

 Is there another

 way to satisfy the SunWork classroom training requirement?

 If you are OSHA 10 certified, you can opt out of the SunWork classroom training.
 Just email us a photo of your certification card.